iterative/katacoda-scenarios/examples/shared-server/step4.md

 - we can push data from the cache to the data storage with `dvc push`
 - we can fetch from the data storage to the cache with `dvc fetch`

-However, since all the user caches and the data storage are located on the same XFS filesystem (that supports reflinks), copying cached files around with `push` and `fetch` will be instantaneous and no additional space will be used for the duplicated files.
+However, since all the user caches and the central data storage are located on the same XFS filesystem (that supports reflinks), copying cached files around with `push` and `fetch` will be instantaneous and no additional space will be used for the duplicated files.

 If the user projects were located on the XFS filesystem too (or if the whole root directory was mounted on a reflink enabled filesystem),